LEGACROW11/PET_SIMULATOR_99_SCRIPT/README.md

-# Pet Simulator 99 Script 2024 VIRUS UPDATE [PS99]
+ # Pet Simulator 99 Script 2024 GOOD & EVIL UPDATE [PS99]
 WELCOME

 copy this script and paste into injector this is an all in 1